downloadplanet/downloadplanet/cute-translator-pro-300072448.md

+# Cute Translator Pro
-# Cute Translator Pro<br />Cute Translator Pro is the professional edition of Cute Translator, which translates text, documents between 53 major languages with unlimited translation, unlimited length of text and documents of popular formats.
+Cute Translator Pro is the professional edition of Cute Translator, which translates text, documents between 53 major languages with unlimited translation, unlimited length of text and documents of popular formats.
 Supported applications and formats are doubled in this new version,

 Adobe Acrobat (PDF)